OE-LUCIFER/Webscout/README.md

 print(all_models)
 ```

-#### 📊 Model Summary
+#### 📊 LLM Model Summary

-Obtain a summary of the available models, including provider details.
+Obtain a summary of the available LLMs, including provider details.

 ```python
 from webscout import model